Daniel-Notice/Weather-Dashboard/README.md

 ## Usage

 Below is a screenshot of the homepage.
 This design displays a simple but effective was to navigate around the website.
 Content is clear on the webpage and the colours that were used does not conflict which makes it easy for the user to read what's on the page.
+When a user searches for a city, the results will be displayed seperately with a weather conditions icon to represent the time of day and its weather conditions.

 ![Capture](https://github.com/Daniel-Notice/Weather-Dashboard/assets/144740252/bb2da45d-d7d5-4556-9b7b-e56dbd1d21f8)